020 7650 1200

 Access to information

-Many companies restrict the information that is available about how they organise themselves and how they operate.
+Many companies restrict the information available about their organisation and operations.
 Similarly, the British Government has often withheld important documentation regarding its activities in different countries.

-Companies and the Government often deploy strategies to try to prevent disclosure of relevant information.
+Companies and the Government often deploy strategies to prevent the disclosure of relevant information.
 However, Leigh Day’s specialists have developed effective ways of countering these strategies.

-Our experts have the skills and experience needed to obtain and analyse complex company data and large amounts of documentation, in various languages, in order to successfully bring claims on behalf of our clients.
+Our experts have the skills and experience needed to obtain and analyse complex company data and large amounts of documentation in various languages to successfully bring claims on behalf of our clients.

-We also use procedures in the British courts whereby companies and the Government can be compelled to disclose relevant documentation, including internal emails, reports, photographs and video footage.
+We also use procedures in the British courts to compel companies and the Government to disclose relevant documentation, including internal emails, reports, photographs, and video footage.

-Our aim is to ensure that our clients, and the court, have all the documents that are relevant to the case, regardless of where or how those documents are held.
+Our aim is to ensure that our clients and the court have all the relevant documents, regardless of where or how those documents are held.